mrjacobbloom/react-immutable-tree/README.md

-# immutable-tree
+# react-immutable-tree

 An immutable tree structure because it's very difficult to correctly handle tree-like data in React.
+Despite the name, this can be used as a standalone library, or even (theoretically) with other JS frameworks.
+It's just called this because `immutable-tree` was already taken on npm.

 An ImmutableTree is a tree structure that can have any number of ordered children.
 (Note: Deleting the first child in a node shifts the second child